Luuk34/sqlite3pdf/README.md

 a PDF containing the documentation from sqlite.org

 The PDF create is not complete yet, things TODO:
-- Some missing images in 'fileio')
+- An index at the start of the PDF
-- an index at the start of the PDF
+- Some missing images in 'fileio'
-- some missing HTML, like: https://sqlite.org/syntax/alter-table-stmt.html
+- Some missing HTML, like: https://sqlite.org/syntax/alter-table-stmt.html

 Software used:
 wkhtmltox  - https://wkhtmltopdf.org/